 A term applied to a preparation in which every possible care has been taken in formulation and production to ensure minimum instance of allergic reactions.
 Blakiston’s Medical Dictionary

-Has “every possible care been taken,” to prevent allergic reactions in these down alternative pillows?
+Has “every possible care been taken,” to prevent allergic reactions in a gel fiber pillow?
 That’s hard to know…

 Unless you’re aware that you’re allergic to real down filling, just ignore the salesmen’s mumbo-jumbo.

-Unfortunately almost all down alternative pillows are made with dangerous petrochemicals.
+Unfortunately almost all gel fiber pillows are made with dangerous petrochemicals.

 We won’t be recycling these pillows.
 The polyester fibers will sit in landfills, taking as long as 200 years to biodegrade.